Altiero Spinelli: Ventotene Manifesto

+forming totalitarian states and to the unleashing of world wars".
+It also declared that "the European revolution must be socialist, that is it must have as its goal the emancipation of the working classes and the realization for them of more humane living conditions".
+However it opposed "doctrinaire" formulations of transitions to socialism and said "private property must be abolished, limited, corrected, extended: instance by instance, however, not dogmatically according to principle".

 Federalist advocate

-After the war, Spinelli, leading the federalist MFE, played a vanguard role in the early episodes of European integration, criticising the small steps approach and the dominance of intergovernmentalism, feeling even that the chance to unite Europe had been missed as sovereign states were re-established without any common bond other than the functionalist OEEC and the largely symbolic Council of Europe.
+After the war, Spinelli, leading the federalist MFE, played a vanguard role in the early episodes of European integration, criticising the small-steps approach and the dominance of intergovernmentalism, feeling even that the chance to unite Europe had been missed as sovereign states were re-established without any common bond other than the functionalist OEEC and the largely symbolic Council of Europe.
 Even the European Coal and Steel Community (ECSC) was felt to be too sectoral.
 The MFE believed governments alone would never relinquish their national power without popular pressure.
 They advocated a European constituent assembly to draft a European Constitution.

+A critic of the USSR, Spinelli argued that "only when it is faced by a united federal Europe will the USSR be brought to a halt".

 This approach eventually had a response from governments when they set up the "ad hoc assembly" of 1952–3.
 It was Spinelli who persuaded Italian Prime Minister Alcide De Gasperi to insist in the negotiation of the European Defence Community (EDC) treaty on a provision for a parliamentary assembly to draw up plans for placing the EDC, the ECSC and any other development within a global constitutional framework to "replace the present provisional organization" with "a subsequent federal or confederal structure based on the principle of the separation of powers and having, in particular, a two-chamber system of representation".
 The Assembly was invited to submit its proposals within six months of its constitutive meeting following the entry into force of the EDC treaty.
 In fact, the Foreign Ministers, meeting three months after the signature of the EDC treaty, invited the ECSC Assembly immediately to draft a "treaty constituting a European Political Authority" without waiting for ratification of the EDC Treaty.

 Spinelli played a significant role in advising the drafting of the Assembly's proposal for a European "Statute".
 However, the failure of France to ratify the EDC treaty meant it was all to no immediate avail.
 Some of its ideas, however, were taken up in subsequent events.